-- 1. Posterior fossa A ependymoma (PF-EPN-A). - PF-EPN-A occurs primarily in young children and is characterized by a largely balanced genomic profile, with an increased occurrence of chromosome 1q gain [13-16] and expression of genes and proteins previously shown to be associated with poor prognosis, such as tenascin C and epidermal growth factor receptor.
-[13,17,18] - Gain of 1q confers a very poor prognosis despite complete resection and postoperative radiation therapy (5-year event-free survival [EFS] rate, 81.5% for balanced 1q vs. 35.7% for gain 1q).[19][Level of evidence B4] Chromosome 1q gain was recently identified at the time of relapse in three patients with PF-EPN-A whose tumors did not have 1q gain at diagnosis.[20] - A combined retrospective analysis of 663 patients from five nonoverlapping cohorts identified loss of 6q as a poor prognostic factor for patients with PF-EPN-A.[21] Loss of 6q was observed in 8.6% of PF-EPN-A cases, and it is more common in tumors with 1q gain.
-The subset of patients (n = 22) with both 1q gain and 6q loss had a particularly poor prognosis. - 2.
-Posterior fossa B ependymoma (PF-EPN-B). - PF-EPN-B occurs primarily in older children and adults and is characterized by a more favorable prognosis and by numerous cytogenetic abnormalities involving whole chromosomes or chromosomal arms.[9,12,22] - Patients with PF-EPN-B have a favorable outcome when compared with patients with PF-EPN-A. Patients with PF-EPN-B have a 5-year progression-free survival (PFS) rate of 73% and an overall survival (OS) rate exceeding 90%.[11,12] - Gain of 1q is not a prognostic feature in patients with PF-EPN-B, whereas loss of chromosome 13q may confer a poor prognosis.[22]
+- 1. Posterior fossa A ependymoma (PF-EPN-A). - PF-EPN-A occurs primarily in young children and is characterized by a largely balanced genomic profile, with an increased occurrence of chromosome 1q gain [13-16] and expression of genes and proteins previously shown to be associated with poor prognosis, such as tenascin C and epidermal growth factor receptor.[13,17,18] - Gain of 1q confers a very poor prognosis despite complete resection and postoperative radiation therapy (5-year event-free survival rate, 81.5% for balanced 1q vs. 35.7% for gain 1q).[19][Level of evidence B4] - A combined retrospective analysis of 663 patients from five nonoverlapping cohorts identified loss of 6q as a poor prognostic factor for patients with PF-EPN-A.[20] Loss of 6q was observed in 8.6% of PF-EPN-A cases, and it is more common in tumors with 1q gain.
+The subset of patients (n = 22) with both 1q gain and 6q loss had a particularly poor prognosis. - A retrospective multi-institutional study compared patient-matched primary tumors with recurrent tumors.
+The study reported that the high-risk features of 1q gain and 6q loss were more frequent in recurrent tumors than in primary tumors, and these features remained associated with a poor prognosis.[21] - 2.
+Posterior fossa B ependymoma (PF-EPN-B). - PF-EPN-B occurs primarily in older children and adults and is characterized by a more favorable prognosis and by numerous cytogenetic abnormalities involving whole chromosomes or chromosomal arms.[9,12,22] - Patients with PF-EPN-B have a favorable outcome when compared with patients with PF-EPN-A. Patients with PF-EPN-B have a 5-year progression-free survival (PFS) rate of 73% and an overall survival (OS) rate exceeding 90%.[11,12]

+Gain of 1q is not a prognostic feature in patients with PF-EPN-B, whereas loss of chromosome 13q may confer a poor prognosis.[22]